+adequate size (easily readable from permitted seating position), commonly accepted or standardized symbols are used and acoustic signal should-raise attention (loud and clear).

+2.8.23.
+Transition Phase and Minimum Risk Manoeuver

-- adequate size (easily readable from permitted seating position), - colours of indicators contrast adequately from background colour and confirm to convention or stereotypes, - commonly accepted or standardized symbols are used and - acoustic signal should raise attention (loud and clear). - 2.8.23.
-During the transition phase and the minimum risk manoeuver, the system shall instruct the driver in an intuitive and unambiguous way to take over manual control of the vehicle.
+During the transition phase and the minimum risk manoeuver, the system shall provide an interface to instruct the driver in an intuitive and unambiguous way to take over manual control of the vehicle.
+Optical signals shall be of adequate size and colours of indicators shall contrast adequately from background colour and confirm to convention or stereotypes.
 The instruction shall include a pictorial information showing hands and the steering control and may be accompanied by additional explanatory text or warning symbols, as shown in the example below.